Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Supplementary Results

 Table \ref{tab:discrimination_r} depict the model's racial discrimination across various occupations.
 XLNet has the highest overall discrimination risk.
-LLaMA2 has the highest prejudice risk, but the lowest volatility risk.
-Conversely, BART has the lowest overall discrimination risk and prejudice risk, but it has the highest volatility risk.
+LLaMA2 has the highest bias risk, but the lowest volatility risk.
+Conversely, BART has the lowest overall discrimination risk and bias risk, but it has the highest volatility risk.
+Similarly, we measured religious and disability-related biases in four models—BERT, GPT-2, T5, and Llama 2.
+The detailed results can be found in Table \ref{tab：my}.